Where Can You Go Wild Camping in the UK?

 Wild camping refers to pitching your tent, caravan or motorhome in a natural environment.
 So, no hook-up — or running water.
 Away from the trappings of modern-day life.

 Although the term wild —or primitive camping— generally references outdoor locations such as undeveloped fields, forests, beaches or mountains.
-Dedicated campsites are starting to catch on to this, and some now provide wild camping alongside their standard offering.

 That said, if you’re keen to be off-grid, it’s unlikely these options will appeal to you.

-Many campers —who like to go wild camping in the UK— crave the experience of being at one with nature.
+Many wild campers —who like to go wild camping in the UK— crave the experience of being at one with nature.
 They want the solitude of being the only person (or group) in that area.
 The idea of camping in a field full of strangers —without the added benefit of electricity or water— defeats the object.

 Wild camping in the UK